 - Muffins.
 A reader told me yesterday that she bakes buttermilk muffins from the Nourishing Traditions cookbook, which I have.
 I’ll have to try these using my homemade buttermilk.

-For my water bottles, I use glass kumboucha bottles and removed the labels (coat with oil, wait half a day and peel off).
+For my water bottles, I use old glass kumboucha bottles and removed the labels (go here for how to remove labels from bottles and smells from lids).

 I pack salads for Charlotte in wide-mouth glass jars.
 First, I add the salad dressing to the bottom, followed by slices of vegetables that the dressing won’t render soggy—carrots, celery, peppers.
 Cooked beans could go in this layer too.
 Over this, layer lettuce or spinach, where it will remain crispy until lunchtime.
 At school, your child can shake up the jar to distribute the dressing.
 I’ll try this same method this year for yogurt, fruit and granola.

-7. Pack real cutlery.
 I have inexpensive cutlery from Ikea (I know, it’s not the most environmentally friendly store, but I bought it years ago).
-You may be able to find some inexpensive cutlery at a thrift shop, yard sale or maybe even freecycle.
+You may be able to find some inexpensive cutlery at a thrift shop, yard sale or freecycle.

 8. Pack a cloth napkin